-- A master's degree in psychology or a related field with a minimum of 3.4 grade point average from a regionally accredited institution; - A combined score of at least 1000 on the verbal and quantitative sections of the Graduate Record Examination (GRE); - Successful completion of undergraduate courses in developmental psychology, physiological psychology, psychology of learning, abnormal psychology, and tests and measurements. - Applicants may be asked to provide letters of recommendation.
+- A master's degree in psychology or a related field with a minimum of 3.4 grade point average from a regionally accredited institution; - A combined score of at least 1000 on the verbal and quantitative sections of the Graduate Record Examination (GRE) is preferred; - Successful completion of undergraduate courses in developmental psychology, physiological psychology, ogy, theories of personality, abnormal psychology, and tests and measurements. - Applicants may be asked to provide letters of recommendation; - Passing grade on the College Level Academic Skills Test (CLAST) or equivalent.